interpretml/LLM-Tabular-Memorization-Checker/README.md

 # Overview

 The package provides four different tests for verbatim memorization of a tabular dataset (header test, row completion test, feature completion test, first token test).

+It also provides additional heuristics to assess what an LLM know about a tabular dataset (does the LLM know the names of the features in the dataset?).

 The header test asks the LLM to complete the initial rows of a CSV file.